kill9zombie/elixir_dojo/DOJO.md

 Doctests
 --------

 You may have noticed that a lot of inbuilt functions have examples in the documentation.
 These examples can also be used as tests.
-If we detect lines starting with four spaces, then `iex>`, we can use it as a test.
+If the doctests system detects lines starting with four spaces, then `iex>`, we can use it as a test.

 Here's an example of a doctest for our `cat` function above (we'd always expect `Dojo.cat` to return the atom `:meow`).